 The speaker itself is small but plays loud, undistorted sound, and listeners can change bass and other sound settings by just asking Alexa.
 For everyday needs, it packs an amazing punch at a budget-friendly price.

 Best In-Wall Speakers: Polk 900-LS

 Installing an in-wall speaker sounds daunting, but the RC85i makes the process as painless as possible.
-It’s only 12” x 10” with a depth of a little over four inches, so no need to take out a cavernous amount of wall to make it work.
+It’s only 12 x 10 inches with a depth of a little over 4 inches, so no need to take out a cavernous amount of wall to make it work.
 You won't need to worry about buying and installing a new one soon as the RC85i is made of quality materials (aluminum with rubber surrounds), so it's built to last.

 The folks at Polk also thought to make the frame paintable so you can match it to the color of your walls, which is genius.
 The only thing cooler than an awesome sound system is a super stealthy one.

 Best for Small Spaces: Soundlink Revolve Bluetooth Speaker

 Basically everyone—from tech reviewers to regular people—rave about this speaker.
 The Bose Soundlink is the size of a tall drinking glass, and yet it's able to produce great sound at 360 degrees (and looks really cool).
 For us, one of the biggest bonuses is the way it accounts for human errors of all kinds.
 You left it near the sink, and it got splashed?
 No worries, it’s waterproof.
 Set it down a little hard?
 It’s OK!

 The top and bottom of the speaker have rubber bumpers to protect the speaker from cracking or breaking.
 It even has a fail-safe for when you leave your phone in another room and don’t feel like getting up—hold down the multi-function button, and Siri or your Google Assistant will be there at the ready.
 We’re in love.